GOAL: To express in images my experience of the relationship between people; the relationship between man and nature.

 Waterkant Gallery and Affordable ARt Fair New York, 2009

 New York Institute of Photography bought works after Merit Awards, 2009.

 Private sales of prints on archival paper in limited editions printed by Tony Meintjes and by Orms Professional Photographic Lab in Cape Town, South Africa

 Im exploring the multi-layeredness of humans interacting with their environment - natural and built interiors, through movement.
 The associations awakened by the visual appearance and disappearance of form, distortions that happen when line and form change from being in- and out-of-focus, intrigues me.
 In-camera techniques as well as processing and printing on different surfaces, from fine art paper to aluminum, through printing processes like Light Jet and Giclee all have special characteristics which I like to consider.
 By blending photo's into layers I hope to achieve the effect of entering a kind of psychological space where the unconcious can be read in non-literal language, i.e. the language of gesture of the body language.

 Other concerns are the effect of erosion (physical) in nature and through traumatic experiences in people.
 Erosion also seen in the distortions of shapes seen in reflecting surfaces.
 In short, my images attempts to help the viewer see underneat the surface - physically and psychologically.

 For my current project, broadly exploring people moving, which should end in an Artist Book, printed on fine art paper in limited edition, I collaborate with friends.
 They are not professional dancers, and mostly bodies that are not shy showing the effects of time, in skin-texture and body shape.
-The working title for this project is: Still Life in Motion, to be published in September 2015.
+The title for this project is: Still Life in Motion, to be published in September 2015.